dominikstipic/dag/README.md

 ## Project requirements

-- [ ] Load the extracted data into database
+- [X] Load the extracted data into database
+- [ ] Learn how to configure project storage space
 - [ ] Schedule the pipeline